passdan/BioinformaticiansToolbox/A_brief_view_on_nextflow.md

 ## A basic nextflow script

-With nextflow already installed (see here), it is simple to run a script.
+With nextflow already installed (see the [Nextflow installation guide](https://www.nextflow.io/docs/latest/install.html)), it is simple to run a script.
 Lets start with this simple script.

 It has one parameter: ```str```, and two processes: ```splitGeneList``` & ```convertToUpper```